 Here are five interesting facts we discovered while analyzing sales transactions of B2B companies.

 Are you interested in learning from your sales data?
 Artificial intelligence makes sales teams truly data-driven, while offering exciting insights.
 Learn what other companies have discovered with us now!

 We have trained our algorithms with about 50 terabytes of ERP sales transactions over the last few years.
 50 terabytes of ERP sales transactions is a huge amount of data.
-Remember that sales transactions are no images or audio files.
+Remember that sales transactions are not images nor audio files.
 Only a few companies worldwide have access to such an amount of data.

-So, the five Fun Facts all came from customer projects, and we would like to share them with you.
-Several projects have confirmed the facts – but we would not go so far as to say that they are transferable to everything.
+So, the five Fun Facts all came from customer cases which, we would like to share them with you.
+Several customer cases have confirmed the facts – but we would not go so far as to say that they are transferable to everything.
 These are still anecdotical facts and not representative statistics.

 1. Not all additional data add value for more precise forecasts.